-The Senior Capstone Experience will be open to students who have declared a WS minor, and have completed all the core requirements, i.e. WS 100, WS 301, and WS/CS 401.
+The Senior Capstone Experience will be open to students who have declared a WS minor, and have completed all the core requirements, i.e. WS 100 and two of the following (WS 301, WS/CS 306, WS/CS 401).
 Note: it is preferred that this capstone experience be taken in the senior year, after all other WS minor requirements have been met.